offbyone/ideas/content/old/general-thoughts/catblogging-is-so-passe.md

+---
-Title: Catblogging is so passe.
+title: Catblogging is so passe.
+slug: catblogging-is-so-passe
-date: 2004-07-19 06:15
+date: "2004-07-19 06:15"
+category: General Thoughts, Humour, Internet
+tags:
+  - humour
+  - internet
 author: offby1
-category: General Thoughts, Humour, Internet
-tags: humour, internet
-slug: catblogging-is-so-passe
 status: draft
+---
 The above is true, to be sure.
 [Catblogging](http://www.google.com/search?hl=en&lr=&ie=UTF-8&safe=off&q=catblogging&btnG=Search), basically a modernized version of homepages with pictures of the writer's cat, is everywhere.
 A weekly thing at some sites, a constant at others.

 Wankery.